thezerobit/sml_life/README.md

 and "subvector" and using generic vectors.
 Stalin truly does optimize brutally, eclipsed only by MLton (by a factor of 2) and being the fastest dynamic language implementation.

+Racket seems to a be a pretty interesting project right now.
+I had fun adapting the code to the "typed/racket" variant which uses static/inferred typing.
+There were no speed gains from the conversion, but in my mind the usefulness of static type verification is in program correctness and ease of development.
+The type errors emitted by the compiler were extremely easy to understand and fix.
+Racket performed admirably, too.

 Common Lisp has some nice things like DESTRUCTURING-BIND which works a bit like native destructuring in Clojure.
 LABELS replaced LETREC in